-The Boomerang is a monthly digital downloadable product that features copywork and dictation passages from a specific read aloud novel.
-It is geared toward 8th to 10th graders (ages 12—advanced, 13-15) and is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context.
+The Slingshot is a bi-monthly digital downloadable product that features copywork and dictation passages from a specific novel.
+It is geared toward teens ages 15–18 and is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context.

 This guide contains the following features: